-Proper folding of a protein is vital for it to work as intended.
-Alzheimer’s disease is a complex brain disorder thought to be caused by the incorrect folding of several proteins.
-These misfolded proteins clump together in the brain, creating plaques that impede brain function and lead to inflammation, degeneration, and atrophy in nerve cells.
+The proper folding of proteins is vital for them to work correctly.
+Alzheimer’s disease is a complex brain disorder.
+Researchers think that the incorrect folding of several proteins plays a role in the development of the disease.
+These misfolded proteins clump together in the brain, forming plaques.
+These plaques may impede brain function and lead to inflammation, degeneration, and atrophy in nerve cells.

-Sumifilam is an investigational small molecule that targets the misfolded filamin A protein.
-It binds to this filamin A and aims to restore its function, potentially alleviating the symptoms of Alzheimer’s disease.
+Sumifilam is an investigational small molecule that targets misfolded filamin A protein.
+It binds to this filamin A and aims to restore its function, potentially alleviating disease symptoms.

 Sumifilam in clinical trials

-A Phase 2a open-label clinical trial (NCT03748706) investigated the safety and pharmacokinetics of sumifilam in a group of mild-to-moderate Alzheimer’s patients.
-Study results showed that treatment, 28 days of sumifilam at 100 mg twice daily, was well-tolerated, and these 13 patients had markedly lower disease-specific biomarkers of neuroinflammation and neurodegeneration.
+An open-label Phase 2a clinical trial (NCT03748706), which wrapped up in 2019, investigated the safety and pharmacokinetics of sumifilam in 12 patients with mild to moderate Alzheimer’s.
+Study results showed that 28 days of sumifilam treatment, at 100 mg twice daily, was well-tolerated and that patients had markedly lower disease-specific biomarkers of neuroinflammation and neurodegeneration.

-Results of the trial were not able to show a statistically significant change in biomarkers for the disease between the treatment groups and placebo.
-Further analysis of the data suggested that there was a large amount of variability in the biomarkers even just in the placebo group with some patients increasing biomarker levels while others decreased in those same biomarkers.
-The large variability in biomarker levels potentially concealed any improvements from the treatment.
-The treatment was found to be safe and well-tolerated, however.
+The results of the trial, completed in 2020, did not show a statistically significant change in disease biomarkers between the treatment and placebo groups.
+However, further analysis of the data suggested that there was a large amount of variability in the biomarkers even in just the placebo group.
+Notably, some patients were found to have high levels of biomarkers while others had low levels.
+That large variability in biomarker levels potentially concealed any improvements from the treatment, the researchers said.
+The treatment was safe and well-tolerated, however.

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.